Third Sector Interfaces provide support, learning and development opportunities for people and organisations through their programmes of work.

 TSIs are key points of support for both volunteers and Volunteer Involving Organisations (VIOs).

-Voluntary Action Shetland are at the centre of youth volunteering in Shetland.
+Voluntary Action Shetland is at the centre of youth volunteering in Shetland.
 Their Youth Development Worker visits all of Shetland’s secondary schools to provide young people with information about volunteering, the Saltire Awards, and volunteering opportunities available in their area.
-When young people sign up for the Saltire Award scheme through Voluntary Action Shetland, they are supported both with individual and group volunteering and have the opportunity of being nominated for a Shetland Youth Volunteering Award.
+Young people are supported both with individual and group volunteering and have the opportunity of being nominated for a Shetland Youth Volunteering Award.

 Volunteer Midlothian run a quarterly ‘Volunteer Managers’ Forum’ which brings together individuals who coordinate volunteering in local VIOs across Midlothian, giving them an opportunity to share practice and network.
 Watch our video case study ‘Volunteering Makes Midlothian!’